Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/05/a-glance-at-powertoys-and-winget.md

 And finally, you can just use it as a calculator by typing in your calculations.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/05/powertoys-run-calculations.jpg" alt="PowerToys Run with 1452 * 2309" loading="lazy"}
 :::

 ## WinGet quick start

 WinGet is basically that thing we all really, really, really wanted for Christmas and we now have it seven months early.
-It’s a package manager for Windows that let’s you get the apps you want.
+It's a package manager for Windows that let's you get the apps you want.

 There is a [super-cool early preview of WinGet available](https://github.com/microsoft/winget-cli/releases) for those who can handle early sight of things… your quick start is to run `winget show vscode` to view the Visual Studio Code package.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/05/winget-show.jpg" alt="Command Window with winget show vscode" loading="lazy"}
 :::